jgreitemann/latex-gnuplot/doc/man-page.md

     in PDF format.
 Supercedes any prior format options.

 \--eps-from-pdf
-:   Specify `pdflatex` as typeset commands, but convert subsequently with
+:   Specify `pdflatex` as typeset command, but convert subsequently with
     `pdftops`.
 This can yield better results then using the `--eps` option since `dvips` has to guess the bounding box from the DVI file.
 Resulting output file will be in EPS format.
 Supercedes any prior format options.